-This Quarterly Report on Form 10-Q ("Report") includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended ("Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended ("Exchange Act").
+This Quarterly Report on Form 10-Q for the period ended January 31, 2016 ("Report") includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended ("Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended ("Exchange Act").
 All statements other than statements of historical fact are "forward-looking statements" for purposes of this Report, including any projections of earnings, revenue or other financial items, any statements regarding the plans and objectives of management for future operations, any statements concerning proposed new products or services, any statements regarding future economic conditions or performance, any statements regarding expected benefits from any transactions and any statements of assumptions underlying any of the foregoing.
 In some cases, forward-looking statements can be identified by the use of terminology such as "may," "will," "expects," "plans," "anticipates," "estimates," "potential" or "continue," or the negative thereof or other comparable terminology.
 Although we believe that the expectations reflected in the forward-looking statements contained in this Report are reasonable, there can be no assurance that such expectations or any of the forward-looking statements will prove to be correct, and actual results could differ materially from those projected or assumed in the forward-looking statements.
-Thus, investors should refer to and carefully review information in future documents we file with the Securities and Exchange Commission ("Commission").
-Our future financial condition and results of operations. as well as any forward-looking statements, are subject to inherent risk and uncertainties, including, but not limited to, the risk factors set forth in "Part I, Item 1A - Risk Factors" of our Annual Report on Form 10-K filed with the Commission on July 29, 2015 and for the reasons described elsewhere in this Report.
-All forward looking statements and reasons why results may differ included in this Report are made as of the date of this Report, and we do not intend to update any forward-looking statements except as required by law or applicable regulations.
+Thus, investors should refer to and carefully review information in future documents we file with the United States Securities and Exchange Commission ("Commission").
+Our future financial condition and results of operations, as well as any forward-looking statements, are subject to inherent risk and uncertainties, including, but not limited to, the risk factors set forth in Part I, Item 1A.
+"Risk Factors" of Amendment No. 2 to our Annual Report on Form 10-K/A filed with the Commission on January 19, 2016, and for the reasons described elsewhere in this Report.
+All forward looking statements and reasons why results may differ included in this Report are made as of the date of this Report, and we do not intend, and disclaim any obligation, to update any forward-looking statements except as required by law or applicable regulations.
 Except where the context otherwise requires, in this Report, the "Company," "PharmaCyte Biotech," "we," "us" and "our" refer to PharmaCyte Biotech, Inc., a Nevada corporation, and, where appropriate, its subsidiaries.

-Item 2 of this Report should be read in conjunction with the unaudited condensed consolidated financial statements and related notes included under Part I, Item 1, of this Report.
-"Financial Statements" referenced in this Report refer to the unaudited condensed consolidated financial statements and related notes included in Part I, Item 1, and to the "Financial Statements and Supplementary Data" of our Annual Report on Form 10-K for the year ended April 30, 2015.
+Item 2 of this Report should be read in conjunction with the unaudited condensed consolidated financial statements and related notes included under Part I, Item 1.
+"Financial Statements" of this Report.
+"Financial statements" referenced in this Report refer to our unaudited condensed consolidated financial statements and related notes included in Part I, Item 1 of this Report, and to "Part II, Item 8.
+"Financial Statements and Supplementary Data" of Amendment No. 3 to our Annual Report on Form 10-K/A for the year ended April 30, 2015.